nhuet/jacobinet/README.md

     <img alt="DEEL Logo" src="https://www.deel.ai/wp-content/uploads/2021/05/logo-DEEL.png" width="25%" align="right">
   </picture>
 </div>
-This project received funding from the French program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
+This project received funding from the French program within the <a href="https://aniti.univ-toulouse.fr/">Artificial and Natural Intelligence Toulouse Institute (ANITI)</a>.
 The authors gratefully acknowledge the support of the <a href="https://www.deel.ai/"> DEEL </a> project.

-ADD ANITI + Airbus

 ## 🗞️ Citation